 It is important to acknowledge these feelings and reach out for support.
 Counselling, mindfulness, and talking therapies can help you process your emotions.
 Keeping a diary of your mood and symptoms can also be useful.

 Joining peer support groups or online communities can help you feel less alone.
 Carers and families may also need support, so do not hesitate to involve them in conversations with your care team.
-If you are seeking holistic advice, this cancer health and wellbeing guide covers emotional wellbeing, stress management, and coping strategies.
+If you are seeking holistic advice, these cancer health and wellbeing guides covers emotional wellbeing, stress management, and coping strategies.

 Nutrition and Lifestyle During Chemotherapy